YourOnly-One/content/way/en-ph/blog/posts/2020/20200404-three-days-three-nights.md

 channels = ["waybelievers"]
 categories = ["discourse"]                           # taxonomy
-keywords = ["heart of the earth", "three days and three nights", "Way of Believers", "YourOnlyOne", "YourOnly.One"]                             # meta keywords
+keywords = ["heart of the earth", "three days and three nights", "One Way Faith", "Way of Believers", "YourOnlyOne", "YourOnly.One"]                             # meta keywords
 #series = [""]                               # subset of series taxonomy
 #tags = [""]                                 # taxonomy